santos-pardos/Hands-On-Lab-in-AWS/Compute/EC2/Ngix-Https/README.md

 2. Grab a certificate from  https://zerossl.com/

-(@hotmail.com)

-(90 days free).
+(90 days free @hotmail.com).
 You need to validate the subdomain certificate through email o DNS record

 Download the certificate